nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 Synapse projects offer unlimited storage for public and private images, which is the submission format required by the NLP Sandbox.
-Synapse projects offers other collaborative tools like a Wiki, file sharing, and a discussion forum.
+Synapse projects offers other collaborative tools such as Wikis, file sharing, and a discussion forum.
 Sharing settings can be set individually for each of these features.

 ![Synapse Project Docker][syn-project-docker-repository]